sora-xor/sora-docs/src/account-security.md

 ## Mnemonic, JSON, and Raw Seed: An Overview

-- **Mnemonic Passphrases:** These are words that can be used to derive a cryptographic key.
-They're typically easier to remember than raw cryptographic keys and are often employed by crypto wallets to allow users to recover their accounts.
+- **Mnemonic Passphrases:** A mnemonic phrase is a collection of words that can be used to derive a cryptographic key.
+Such phrases are typically easier to remember than raw cryptographic keys and are often employed by crypto wallets to allow users to recover their accounts.

 - **JSON Keystores:** A JSON keystore contains an encrypted version of a user's private key.
 It's accompanied by other data and is formatted as a JSON object.
 This keystore requires a password to decrypt and access the private key.